sneas/component-library/README.md

-An easy way to create HTML component library for your project.
+An easy way to create HTML styleguide for your project.

 Demo: http://sneas.github.io/component-library/index.html